sarvex/q/docs/quick_start.md

 44100 is the desired sampling rate. _feedback is the amount of feedback desired (anything from 0.0 to less than 1.0, e.g. 0.85).
 But take note of `350_ms`.
 Here, we take advantage of C++ (from c++11) type safe [user-defined literals](http://tinyurl.com/yafvvb6b), instead of the usual `float` or `double` which can be unsafe when values from different units (e.g. frequency vs. duration) are mismatched.
 The Q DSP library makes abundant use of user-defined literals for units such as time, frequency and even sound level (e.g. 24_dB, instead of a unit-less 24 or worse, a non-intuitive, unit-less 15.8 —the gain equivalent of 24_dB).
 Such constants also make the code very readable, another objective of this library.

-Processors such as `q::delay` are C++ function objects (sometimes called functors) that can be composed to form more complex processors.
+Processors such as `q::delay` are C++ function objects (sometimes called function objects) that can be composed to form more complex processors.
 For example if you want to filter the delayed signal with a low-pass with a 1 kHz cutoff frequency, you apply the `q::lowpass` filter over the result of the delay:

 ```c++
 q::lowpass _lp{1_kHz, 44100};